jtayl222/homelab-mlops-demo/README.md

 **Function**:
 - Packages Python scripts, Dockerfile, and requirements into a ConfigMap
 - Must be run whenever source code changes
-- Creates `iris-src-configmap.yaml` with all application files
+- Creates ConfigMap iris-src with all application files
 - Separates source code management from workflow orchestration

 ```bash